 - Procedures, such as surgery and radiation therapy techniques

 - Behavior changes, such as diet and exercise

-Some clinical studies focus on the long-term effects of treatments already in use.
+Some clinical trials focus on the long-term effects of treatments already in use.

-Before reaching clinical studies, a new intervention typically will have been studied in the laboratory (nonclinical studies) and in animals (pre-clinical studies).
-Clinical studies are carefully designed to answer questions about the safety and effectiveness of the intervention in people.
-Clinical study participants are closely monitored throughout the study.
+Before reaching clinical trials, a new intervention typically will have been studied in the laboratory (nonclinical studies) and in animals (pre-clinical studies).
+Clinical trials are carefully designed to answer questions about the safety and effectiveness of the intervention in people.
+Clinical trial participants are closely monitored throughout the study.